GIALaboratory/gialaboratory.github.io/report-results/changelog/index.md

 #### Changed

-- The query [`getReport`](https://gialaboratory.github.io/report-results/reference/query.doc.html) now also returns an array of new object [`assets`](https://gialaboratory.github.io/report-results/reference/reportasset.doc.html) to provide list of assets linked to a reoprt.
+- The query [`getReport`](https://gialaboratory.github.io/report-results/reference/query.doc.html) now also returns an array of new object [`assets`](https://gialaboratory.github.io/report-results/reference/reportasset.doc.html) to provide list of assets linked to a report.

 #### Added